 Now that you have your buyer persona, you are better positioned to understand the buyer’s journey.
 According to HubSpot, “the buyer’s journey is the process buyers go through to become aware of, evaluate, and purchase a new product or service.”

 In the awareness stage, your persona has identified a problem and is trying to understand that problem.
 In the consideration stage, your persona is considering all potential solutions to alleviate their problem.
 And finally, in the decision stage, your persona is deciding on choosing a specific option to solve their problem.

 Using Inbound Marketing Methodology to Guide Your Content

 You have probably heard at least once that “content is king.”
-The inbound marketing methodology will help guide what context your content should be used within, based on four stages: attract, convert, close, delight.
+The inbound marketing methodology will help guide what context your content should be used within, based on four stages: attract, convert, close, and delight.
 By following this methodology and knowing where your persona is in the buyer’s journey, you can produce content in the right context.

 With every piece of content you publish, the goal is to provide solutions to your persona’s problems.
 For example, for an urban apartment, you might write a blog highlighting “The Best Places to Grab Cocktails” or “10 Interior Design Tips for a Loft Apartment.”